davidho104/Project3/README.md

 What is in MYSQL?: The questions, the answers, the accounts of each player, the scores and times of each attempt.

 ## Contributors
-Jump-Start Bot was originally created by David Ho, Laurence Martinez, Raymond Won, and Brian Swift.
+JUMP-START (℠)is created and developed by David Ho, Laurence Martinez, Raymond Won, and Brian Swift.

 ## Technology